s0344/ArchLinux_MacOS_Dualboot/README.md

   systemctl start dhcpcd
   ping -c 5 google.com
   ```
-  - After you make sure you have network, procede to the installation (add `vim` behind if you know how to use it):
+  - After you make sure you have network, proceed to the installation (add `vim` behind if you know how to use it):
   ```
   pacstrap /mnt base base-devel
   ```